hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/cloth_filter.rst

 Orientation
    :doc:`Orientation </editors/3dview/controls/orientation>` of the axis to limit the filter force.

-   Local
-      Use the local axis to limit the force and set the gravity direction.
+   :Local: Use the local axis to limit the force and set the gravity direction.
-   World
-      Use the world axis to limit the force and set the gravity direction.
+   :World: Use the world axis to limit the force and set the gravity direction.
-   View
-      Use the view axis to limit the force and set the gravity direction.
+   :View: Use the view axis to limit the force and set the gravity direction.

 Cloth Mass
    Mass of each simulation particle.